Summer Study Abroad Program

 Almost three decades after the Fall of the Berlin Wall, students travel to Europe to investigate the lessons learned from humanity’s recent experience with communism and its aftermath.

 They will ask why some FCPCs are relatively rich while others are poor.
-The class will travel to Berlin, Prague, Budapest, and Bucharest to spend an intensive three weeks understanding the inefficiencies of a state directed economy and the challenges and opportunities in devising new institutions and policies to foster a vibrant entrepreneurial economy.
+The class will travel to Berlin and Prague to spend an intensive three weeks understanding the inefficiencies of a state directed economy and the challenges and opportunities in devising new institutions and policies to foster a vibrant entrepreneurial economy.